 Our teachers, early childhood educators, educational assistants, child and youth worker, library clerk, head secretary, custodians and administrator work hard to create a safe, engaging, respectful learning environment for our students.
 Our Rockway School staff members are caring and strongly committed to student learning and success.
 They offer a variety of extra-curricular activities and a number of opportunities for student leadership.

 Parents and Community

-Our School Council is made up of a small, dedicated team of parent volunteers who meet on the last Tuesday of every month.
+Our School Council is made up of a small, dedicated team of parent volunteers.
 Our members work hard to provide feedback and support regarding school activities, initiatives and policies, and to raise funds for classroom and school enhancements.
 For many years, School Council has provided a delicious turkey lunch, consisting of turkey, stuffing, vegetables and dessert, for everyone in our school.
 Turkey Lunch is an eagerly anticipated highlight of every school year.
 Our council also provides money to offset the cost of bus transportation for school trips, to purchase refreshments and locks for Grade Six Graduation, to augment and replace books in our Home Reading program and much more.
 They truly make a difference for the students in our school.

-This year we are pleased to able to offer a Breakfast Program every morning starting at 8:15 a.m.
-We need you HELP to support our BREAKFAST PROGRAM.
+This year we are pleased to able to offer a fully accessible nutrition program every morning during the first nutrition break.
+We need your HELP to support our Nutrition PROGRAM.
 Please let us know if you are able to volunteer.
 Your commitment and hard work won’t go unnoticed!

 Our school is used after hours by community partners to help high school students earn required credits.
 The school’s large field and green spaces have provided the community with baseball diamonds, soccer fields and a place to play and meet outside of the school day for many years.